-Entry fees and surcharges go to the organizer except where noted otherwise.
+Entry fees, late and/or post-entry surcharges go to the organizer except where noted otherwise.

-(a) Free Market: Entry fees and surcharges may be set at the discretion of the organizer, but must be the same for all riders in a given race.
+- (a) Free Market.
+Entry fees, late and/or post-entry surcharges may be set at the discretion of the organizer. - (b) Surcharges.

-(b) Surcharges.
 The following surcharges may be charged in addition to the basic entry fees:

 (1) USA Cycling provides event insurance to protect members.
-The cost for this insurance for 2002 is \$2 for each annually or one day license rider per day.
-Beginning in January 2002 event organizers who send in their race results in the approved USA Cycling electronic format can take a 50-cent rebate for each rider's results.
-Full details are available in the sanctioning packet and in the National Ranking materials.
+The cost for this insurance for 2004 is \$2 for each rider, per day.

-(2) Late or post entries may be charged a surcharge provided that an official race announcement that states the surcharge has been distributed, as required by the Racing Rules.
+(2) Late entries may be charged a surcharge provided that an official race announcement that states the surcharge has been distributed, as required by the Racing Rules.

-(3) Unattached riders other than category 4 women and category 5 men may be charged a surcharge of up to \$5.
+(3) Unattached riders, other than category 4 women and category 5 men, may be charged a surcharge of up to \$5.